-ENGL 320 History of the British Novel

-Novels selected from early and late periods trace development of this form.

-ENGL 325 Film as Literature

-The study of film as a text.
+History of the British Novel 3.0 SH f 1 Novels selected from early and late periods trace development of this form.
+Class Level Restriction: Junior and Senior only.
+Film as Literature 3.0 SH [] The study of film as a text.
 Students read and apply film theory and literary criticism to the in-depth analysis of films as alternative narratives.
 Prerequisite: ENGL 234 and one additional English literature or world literature course.

-ENGL 330 Single Author

-Examines the work of a single author.
+Class Level Restriction: Junior and Senior only.
+ENGL 330 Single Author 3.0 SH [] Examines the work of a single author.
 Analyzes the style of the author and introduces major biographical or critical approaches to the author.
 The title will be extended to describe the current topic.
 May be taken three times provided the authors studied differ.

-ENGL 335 Contemporary Issues

-An advanced seminar examining contemporary literature in the context of current critical debate.
+Class Level Restriction: Junior and Senior only.
+ENGL 335 Contemporary Issues 3.0 SH [] An advanced seminar examining contemporary literature in the context of current critical debate.
 The title will be extended to describe the current topic.
-May be taken more than once provided the topics differ

-ENGL 345 Creative Writing on Location

-Creative writing on location for students enrolled in an abroad, field program, or a course focused on site-specific writing.
+May be taken more than once provided the topics Class Level Restriction: Junior and Senior only.
+ENGL 345 Creative Writing on Location 3.0 SH [GEA] Creative writing on location for students enrolled in an abroad, field program, or a course focused on site-specific writing.
 Coursework provides opportunities for in-depth individual research and creative work based upon the cultural and programmatic content of the abroad or field program, or course site.
 The title will be extended to describe the current location.
 May be taken more than once provided the locations differ.

-ENGL 351 Adv Creative Writing Seminar

-An advanced creative writing seminar for poets, fiction writers, and creative nonfiction writers.
+ENGL 351 Adv Creative Writing Seminar [] An advanced creative writing seminar for poets, fiction writers, and creative nonfiction writers.
 The course is organized as a community of serious writers who are beginning to develop portfolios of coherent work, exploring and articulating their influences, and expanding their practical understanding of what it means to maintain a creative literary practice.
 Prerequisite: one complete sequence in the creative writing series (ENGL 240 and ENGL 290) or (ENGL 241 and ENGL 291).

-ENGL 353 Literary Editing

-A workshop in which students learn the fundamental skills and methods of arts/literary editing and are introduced to the issues involved in editing a literary publication (either print or electronic).

-ENGL 354 Literary Editing Practicum

-Production staff for the annual online literary journal "Mistake House."
+Class Level Restriction: Junior and Senior only.
+ENGL 353 Literary Editing 3.0 SH [] A workshop in which students learn the fundamental skills and methods of arts/literary editing and are introduced to the issues involved in editing a literary publication (either print or electronic).
+Class Level Restriction: Junior and Senior only.
+2.0 SH ENGL 354 Literary Editing Practicum [] Production staff for the annual online literary journal "Mistake House."
 Provides experiential training in various production positions, including copy editing, project management, editorial assistance, web site coordination, circulation and promotion, etc. May be repeated up to three times.
 Prerequisite: ENGL 353.

-ENGL 358 Seminar

-Centering upon a literary theme or form at the advanced level, this topics course is designed primarily for majors to engage in intense study or original research under the guidance of the professor.
+ENGL 358 Seminar 3.0 SH [] Centering upon a literary theme or form at the advanced level, this topics course is designed primarily for majors to engage in intense study or original research under the guidance of the professor.
 It is conducted with an emphasis on student-defined learning and incorporates sophisticated expectations for scholarship and scholarly writing.
 The title will be extended to describe the current topic.
 May be taken more than once provided the topics differ.

-ENGL 388 Literature and Critical Theory
+Class Level Restriction: Junior and Senior only.